 Morgan Mermagen can be a central part of your solution.

-A Darmouth College graduate, Morgan spent 16 years in the financial services industry, primarily in Structured Product Sales at Goldman Sachs & Co. in New York.
+A Darmouth College graduate, Morgan spent 17 years at Goldman Sachs & Co, primarily in Structured Product Sales.
 She worked daily with sophisticated investors on large, complex Fixed Income transactions.
 Morgan also worked on the advisory side of Goldman’s business, advising C-Suite executives at Financial Institutions on their Asset Portfolio Strategy.

 During Morgan’s time on Wall Street, she confronted many challenges typical to a woman in a male-dominated industry.
-Morgan was recognized with awards for her efforts in mentoring and coaching other professionals at Goldman Sachs.
+Morgan was recognized with awards for her success in mentoring and coaching other professionals at Goldman Sachs.

 Morgan later attended the Lee Hecht Harrison Coach Training Program in NYC and earned an ICF Coaching Certification.
 She is also Certified in Hogan Assessment and Advanced Feedback.

 When not coaching, Morgan enjoys sports with her family and friends.
 Morgan has completed two New York City Marathons, and playing and watching soccer.
 Morgan also loves camping and hiking with her kids, and spends as much time as possible in the summer months sailing, kayaking, and paddle-boarding on the Long Island Sound.
 In the winter, Morgan is an avid downhill skier.
 Morgan has lived in London, Toulouse, France, and New York, and currently resides in Westport, CT with her husband and four children.

 I spent many years working on a trading floor with people high fiving me on some days, shouting at me on others, and often both in the same day.
 With so many different agendas in a high-stakes environment, it can be difficult to get a clear picture of your own performance.

 How are you showing up at work, and outside of work?
 How do your triggers impact you, and your team?

 At times when our goals are so ambitious that they feel overwhelming, how do we break down our long term goals into clear, actionable plans and stay accountable for following up?